Art In Motion (AIM)

 Fabric collage sewn onto paper greeting cards. / Round top wooden boxes.
 Cars and dragons.

-GG, the self-taught artist behind Green Goodies, delves into consent, mental health, and the environment embodying art's transformative role in healing and societal change. / Juliet focuses on illustration, printmaking, and fiber art using humor to bring joy but also tackle hard-to-talk-about subjects. such as otherness, body positivity, and mental health. / Katie does oil paintings & drawings featuring a variety of subjects, from portraits and figurative work, to landscapes and vegetables. / Selia makes hand cut collages using vintage materials- often using scientific illustrations and found images of women.
+GG, the self-taught artist behind Green Goodies, delves into consent, mental health, and the environment embodying art's transformative role in healing and societal change. / Juliet focuses on illustration, printmaking, and fiber art using humor to bring joy but also tackle hard-to-talk-about subjects. such as otherness, body positivity, and mental health. / Katie Hogan is an oil painter whose work explores the people and the world around her, creating portraits and paintings from live models, and exploring the diversity of Wisconsin's Farmer's Markets with bold, contemporary still lifes. / Selia makes hand cut collages using vintage materials- often using scientific illustrations and found images of women.
 I use my collages to create prints, stickers, cards, and other goods. / Poornima Moorthy is a South Asian American Female Professional artist that creates multi-faceted art.
 Her love for pattern is strongly influenced by her Indian heritage.
 Using her iPad and Apple Pencil she draws both realistic and pattern-filled imagery to create her vibrant, colorful, whimsical landscapes. / Steph Hagens is a multi-disciplinary artist whose work explores the delicate balance between the feminine form and the natural world.
 Using fluid washes of watercolor and soft gradients of gouache, Steph creates intimate portraits that draw inspiration from both the curves of the human figure and the organic beauty of nature.

 Mary Fiore